 Common Pre-Workout Supplement Ingredients

 “The strongest pre-workouts typically boast ingredients that may boost energy, improve focus, enhance strength and endurance, and reduce muscle fatigue,” says Dr. Raj Dasgupta, MD.
-There are a ton of ingredients that companies put in their pre-workout products with claims to boost mental focus, energy, endurance, and blood flow.
+There are a ton of ingredients that companies can put in their pre-workout products with claims to boost mental focus, energy, endurance, and blood flow.
 We’ll break down some of the most common ingredients you’ll find in these stronger pre-workout blends, and go over what benefits they’re commonly understood to provide.

 Alpha-GPC

-Alpha glycerophosphocholine, also known as alpha-GPC, is a precursor to acetylcholine, which is a neurotransmitter involved in memory, attention, and most importantly here — muscle contraction.
+Alpha glycerophosphocholine, also known as alpha-GPC, is a precursor to acetylcholine, which is a neurotransmitter involved in memory, attention, and ,most importantly here, muscle contraction.
 Taking between 300 milligrams and 600 milligrams of alpha-GPC may have nootropic effects, such as cognitive enhancement and improved focus, as well as potential improvements in muscle power output.
 (8)(12)

 Beta-Alanine